mghotbi/DspikeIn/README.md

 ## Acknowledgement

-The development of the DspikeIn package was made possible through the invaluable contributions of the R and Bioconductor communities, whose open-source tools provided the foundation for this work.
-We are especially grateful to the developers of phyloseq, DESeq2, edgeR, ggplot2, ggtree, TreeSummarizedExperiment,vegan, ggtreeExtra and other essential packages that enable robust analysis and visualization of microbiome data.
-We further acknowledge the broader scientific community working on absolute microbial quantification and compositional data analysis, whose pioneering research inspired the design of DspikeIn.
+The development of the **DspikeIn** package was made possible through the invaluable contributions of the **R** community, including developers of both **CRAN** and **Bioconductor** packages.
+We are especially grateful for tools such as **phyloseq**, DESeq2, edgeR, ggplot2, ggtree, TreeSummarizedExperiment, vegan, ggtreeExtra, and many others that support the analysis and visualization of microbiome data.

+We also acknowledge the broader scientific community working on **absolute microbial quantification** and **compositional data analysis**, whose pioneering research inspired the design of **DspikeIn**.

+**Special thanks to the [Herptile Microbiome Team](https://herptilemicrobiomes.org/contact/)** for their collaborative support and contributions to this work.

+---

 ### To Meet Taxonomic Ranks Requirements